 1: The first is to buy a commercial ready to go system which we are covering in this post.

 2: The second is to build your own using some of the open-source technology like Home Assistant and openHAB, combined with a Rasberry Pi unit or similar.

 If you’re new to smart home solutions then the best advice I can offer is start with a commercial hub.
-They are less than $100 and it’s the best choice.
+They are affordable and it’s the best choice.
 You can play with building one after you really get to grips with what they can do.